-Be sure to speak with your Toronto divorce lawyer as soon as possible to ensure that the best interests of the child(ren) are addressed and that your rights are protected.
+Be sure to speak with your divorce lawyer as soon as possible to ensure that the best interests of your child/ren are addressed and that your rights are protected.

-A parent can have joint custody of the child, but not shared residence (i.e. mom and dad make joint major decisions about the child, but the child ordinarily resides with just mom).
-In rare cases, one parent can have sole custody, but the parents can have shared parenting (i.e. dad has sole custody and makes all major decisions himself, while the child resides jointly with both parents).
+A parent can have joint custody of the child, but not shared residence (i.e. both parents make joint major decisions about the child/ren, but the child/ren normally just live(s) with one).
+In rare cases, one parent can have sole custody, but both parents can have shared parenting (i.e. one parent has sole custody and makes all major decisions themselves, while the child/ren still continue(s) to live jointly with both parents).

-Shared parenting and joint custody work well if and when the parents can cooperate with one another, and share similar visions as to what is in the best interests of the child.
+Shared parenting and joint custody work well if and when the parents can cooperate with one another, and share similar visions as to what is in the best interests of their child/ren.

-Ideally, the parents will be able to decide amongst themselves as to which custody and residence arrangement best meets the needs of the child and the functional realities of the parents.
-If, however, the parents cannot reach a resolution, the parents may benefit from meeting with a parental coordinator/mediator who can assist in setting up a parenting schedule and working out details regarding custody.
-If that is not possible, the parents may have to resolve their differences in court.
+Ideally, parents will be able to decide among themselves as to which custody and residence arrangement best meets the needs of their child/ren while also taking into account the realities of all parties.
+For parents who are not able to come to a resolution on their own, a parental coordinator/mediator who is able to assist in creating parenting schedules and working out custody details may be a helpful next step.
+If that is not possible, parents may have to resolve their differences in court.

 Voluntary agreements, called “parenting plans”, are usually the best and most common way of settling custody arrangements in Ontario.
 Only a small percentage of child custody disputes are actually decided in a courtroom.
 A parenting plan can include everything about who will spend time with the child/ren and when/who will make major decisions about the child/ren.
 The parenting plan can either be an informal arrangement or can be detailed in a separation agreement.